 - With Squick selected, click the big blue "Connect Now" button to log on.

-- Open the Preferences dialog.
+- Open the Preferences dialog from the main menu.

 - Click the "Startup" tab.
 Scroll down to "Locations" and click the "Add" button.